-The Section 106 spreadsheet tells you what developments are taking place in your local area and can be viewed here.
+The Section 106 spreadsheet tells you what developments are taking place in your local area.

 The online map provides links to the current Section 106 agreements.

-If you would like to find out more about Section 106 agreements or Planning obligations, then this can be found here.
+Find out more about Section 106 agreements or Planning obligations.

-Take a look at our online form that you can use, where you can find out if there is a Section 106 agreement in place yourself, or we can search for you at a cost of £40.00 (inc VAT).
+Take a look at our online form that you can use, where you can find out if there is a Section 106 agreement in place yourself, or we can search for you at a cost of £41.00 (including VAT).